Pršovce

 Pršovce (Пршовце, Përshec) is a village in the municipality of Tearce, North Macedonia.

 Name

 The name appears in medieval records as Prushefc, from the Latin loan into Albanian pirus-prush and the Slavic suffix ovci/e.

+History

+Pršovce is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kalkandelen.
+The village had a total of 61 Christian households, 3 bachelors and 3 widows.

+According to the 1467-68 Ottoman defter, Pršovce exhibits mostly Slavic Orthodox anthroponomy with a small minority of Albanian ones.

 Demographics

 As of the 2021 census, Pršovce had 1,923 residents with the following ethnic composition: